bdague324/Jumpbox-setup-on-AWS-Cloud/README.md

 ### Jumpbox Security Group:

 Inbound rules:
+Allow inbound SSH from 0.0.0.0/0

 Outbound rules:
+Allow outbound all traffic

 ### NAT instance Security Group:

 Inbound rules:
+* A llow all ICMP (ping from local)
+* HTTP - TCP - port 80 to IP address of the private subnet
+* SSH - TCP - port 22  to IP address of the private subnet
+* HTTPS TCP - port 443  to IP address of the private subnet

 Outbound rules:
+All traffic 0.0.0.0/0

 ## Final Instance Security Group:

 Inbound rules:
+Allow SSH from local

 Outbound rules:
+Allow all outbound traffic

 # Test connection on Ubuntu console: